 Businesses and other institutions should be encouraged to limit their use of aviation and to consider the environmental impacts before choosing to fly.
 A requirement for organisations to report on their air travel should be considered.
 Individuals should also be encouraged to use alternatives to flying.

 We need to reduce emissions from air travel.
 With current aviation technology, that can only mean fewer flights.
 This will require measures such as a frequent flier levy, removal of tax breaks on aviation fuel, and limiting numbers of flights at airports.
 Taxes should be fair and based on the polluter pays principle, for example with higher payments for longer distances.
+The funds raised could be used in many areas (eg, better public transport, energy efficiency, tree planting, peatland restoration).

 Reject airport capacity increases